Attending the 2018 Lovelace Colloquim in Sheffield

 This year’s conference (2018) was held in Sheffield, which I was both excited and nervous as I had only ever visited few places in the UK.
 Due to terrible traffic on the way to Sheffield, I missed the beginning of the social activities (the treasure hunt).
 But was able to join the group a little towards the end of the evening.
 I met fellow conference attendees from Aberdeen, Bath, and even new Aberystwyth students.

-The day of the conference
+Day of the conference

 I woke up at 7:30am the next day, left the lodge at 9am to leisurely stroll over to the venue, whilst enjoying the sights of the town.
 At the venue I got my name sticker - that I forever stuck to my laptop!
 I also got a freebie bold set of - colourful - Google sunglasses.